twilio-labs/about/README.md

 Twilio Labs host a variety of open-source projects that were developed by people at Twilio and the community.
 Every one of these projects welcomes contributions.

-Feel free to submit issues, fixes or suggestions to improvements for the projects.
+Feel free to submit issues, fixes, or suggestions to improvements for the projects.

-*We can't wait to see what you __build together__ with us*
+*We can't wait to see what you __build together__ with us.*

 ## Examples